carol-rowe666/vcf2depth/README.md

 # vcf2depth
 Uses the vcf output file from ipyrad and return stats on the average depth of alleles.
 From the vcf file, we have NP and NS:
-  NS: number of samples with depth of at least 1.
+  NS: number of samples with depth of at least 1
-  NP: total depth across all samples.
+  NP: total depth across all samples
 Hence, total number of possible samples can differ from the NS value.
 Output contains stats on: NP/NS and NP/total possible samples.

 Example output:

-  stat         DP/NS        DP/all
+  stat&nbsp;&nbsp;         DP/NS&nbsp;&nbsp;        DP/all
   count&nbsp;&nbsp;  13425.000000&nbsp;&nbsp;  13425.000000
    mean&nbsp;&nbsp;     45.821321&nbsp;&nbsp;     31.562692
     std&nbsp;&nbsp;     86.165466&nbsp;&nbsp;     64.912396